The-Hybrid-Atelier/siloseam/characterization/README.md

  To learn more about step by step bladder fabrication pricess please click here (ADD LINK).

- However, if you are interested to design your own experiment from scrath or modify one of the existing *_design.svg files from our process, you can drag and drop your svg file in the Siloseam app and generate the mold and separator for your design.
- You can find the active link to the Siloseam app [here](https://github.com/The-Hybrid-Atelier/siloseam/blob/master/tool/README_app.md).

 ## Experiments
 * Basic -> This experiment presents a simple and basic single bladder design.